alicelapeyre/alicelapeyre.github.io/_pages/research.md

 </li>
 <li> Employed In-house or Outsourced - Where Do Workers in Services Stand?
 </li>
-<li> Firm Expectations and Labor Adjustment
+<li> Firm Expectations and Labor Demand
 </li>

 </ul>